danman231/youtube-thumbnail-downloader-ext/memory-bank/architecture.md

 - The `manifest.json` references all other components, acting as the entry point for the extension
 - The `background.js` script runs as a service worker, managing the extension's core functionality
   - Creates multiple context menu items for YouTube thumbnails
-    - One for static images with targetUrlPatterns
+    - "Download Thumbnail (from Image)" for static images with targetUrlPatterns
-    - One for videos/links on YouTube pages with documentUrlPatterns
+    - "Download Thumbnail (from Video)" for videos/links on YouTube pages with documentUrlPatterns
-  - (Future) Will handle download operations when menu items are clicked
+  - Handles video ID extraction from various URL formats
+  - Implements the download functionality using chrome.downloads.download API
 - The `popup.html` provides a simple UI for user instructions when the browser action is clicked

 ## Data Flow

 1. User interaction (right-click on YouTube thumbnail or video) triggers the context menu
-2. (Future) Context menu click event will be handled by `background.js`
+2. Context menu click event is handled by `background.js` click handlers
-3. (Future) `background.js` will extract the video ID from the URL or page context
+3. `background.js` extracts the video ID from the URL or page context
+4. `background.js` generates a high-quality thumbnail URL based on the video ID
-4. (Future) `background.js` will initiate the download of the thumbnail image
+5. `background.js` initiates the download of the thumbnail image to the user's download folder

 ## Extension Lifecycle